vishnuvrj7/laughing-garbanzo/README.md

 # My First Website
-Welcome to my first website project! 🎉 This repository contains the code and resources for a simple website that I created as part of my learning journey into web development.
+Welcome to my first website project! 🎉 This repository contains the code and resources for a simple website that I created as part of my learning journey into web development with the help of AI tools.

 📜 About This Project
 This project is a basic website designed to help beginners understand the fundamentals of web development.
 It includes: